 To shift the system resonance and maximum response higher in the band, shorten the rods ½″ per MHz.

 The antenna impedance is about 75 + j300 Ω at the target frequency.
 A series capacitance of 6 pF will match this impedance to 75Ω coax.
-Remove the original 300Ω feedline and solder a 12 pF capacitor to each of the solder lugs.
-Solder the shield of the coax to one capacitor and the center conductor to the other.
-If you like you can form the feedline into a current balun, but usually this is not needed.
+Remove the original 300Ω feedline and solder a 5.6- or 6.2-pF capacitor to one solder lug.
+Solder the coax center conductor to the free capacitor lead and the shield to the other lug.
+If you like you can add a current balun, but usually this is not needed.

 You can try unmodified rabbit ears, arranged in the suggested geometry, to experiment with their interference-rejection properties.
 The matching capacitance and 75Ω feedline increase signal levels but do not affect the pattern.
 Mismatch loss for unmodified rabbit ears in the suggested geometry is about 4 dB for a tuner input impedance of 300Ω.
 This is low enough that you may want to use unmodified rabbit ears for multipath rejection on local signals.